-Learn safe travel in avalanche terrain and recognition of weather, snow pack and terrain factors contributing to avalanche hazard.
-Dig snow pits and perform field tests to recognize weak and strong layers in snow pack and practice efficient rescue with avalanche beacons.
-No previous avalanche education necessary.
+Learn safe travel in avalanche terrain and recognition of weather, snow pack, terrain and human factors contributing to avalanche hazard in the company of other young snow riders.
+Dig snowpits and perform field tests to recognize strong over weak layers in snowpack and practice efficient individual and group rescue with avalanche beacon, shovel and probe.
+UMA avalanche instructors are broadly experienced, patient, passionate, youth-friendly professionals with an intimate knowledge of the Wasatch Mountains.

 How to Register: